 Are you staying in the Netherlands with a short stay visa or during your permit-exempt term?
 Are you unable to leave the Netherlands due to circumstances beyond your own control?
 Please contact us.
 There are some cases in which you can get an extension of your visa or permit-exempt term.
-More information can be found in the brochure Short stay in the Netherlands.

-At least the following documents have to be included in the request to lift the entry ban:
+As a minimum the following documents have to be included in the request to lift the entry ban:

 The following situations form an exception to this rule: